-There were many P&F functions throughout 2011 that raised funds for the school and strengthened community spirit and involvement.
-These included the school disco, trivia night and auction, class social events and welcoming morning teas for new parents.
-The year culminated in the second End of Year Dinner which again proved to be a fantastic social success.
+There were many P&F functions throughout 2012 that raised funds for the school and strengthened community spirit and involvement.
+These included the school disco, class social events and welcoming morning teas for new parents.
+The year culminated in the second End of Year Dinner at the Epping Club which again proved to be a fantastic social success.

-Parents were involved in the classrooms assisting with reading, mathematics and helping with sporting activities.
+Parents were involved in the classrooms assisting with Reading, Mathematics and helping with sporting activities.